relliky/Tais_Home_Assistant_Config/python_templates/README.md

 67. Move mirror-sensor light automation construction into its own module.
 68. Move occupancy-update trigger list construction into the occupancy automation module.
+69. Move service-action light predicate and alias construction into their own module.

 Recommended next steps: